-This publication was updated on July 8, 2020, to reflect (1) changes to the CARES Act's Paycheck Protection Program and the Federal Reserve's Main Street Lending Program and (2) certain other reporting developments.
-Text that has been added or amended since the publication’s initial issuance has been marked with boldface italic date in brackets.
+This publication was updated on September 18, 2020, to add disclosure considerations related to various provisions of the CARES Act.
+Text that has been added or amended since the publication’s initial issuance has been marked with a boldface italic date in brackets.
 See the appendix for a list of affected sections.

 CARES Act, Title I, “Keeping American Workers Paid and Employed Act.”

 CARES Act, Title IV, “Economic Stabilization and Assistance to Severely Distressed Sectors of the United States Economy.”

 The CARES Act permits borrowers to refinance EIDLs made between January 31, 2020, and the date on which loans under the PPP are made available.

 North American Industry Classification System Code 72, “Accommodation and Food Services.”